polkadot-developers/docs-sandbox/source/docs/main-docs/06-build/rust-basics.md

 Wasm runtime compilation uses [Wasm builder](https://docs.substrate.io/rustdocs/latest/substrate_wasm_builder/index.html) which requires having a nightly toolchain installed.
 This is because the `wasm32-unknown-unknown` relies on [experimental features of Rust](https://doc.rust-lang.org/unstable-book/the-unstable-book.html).
 Over time, features will likely be promoted to stable.
-Subscribe to [this tracking issue](https://github.com/paritytech/substrate/issues/1252) for updates.
-Read more about the [build process](./build-process) to understand how a Substrate node is cross-compiled.
+Subscribe to [this tracking issue](https://github.com/paritytech/substrate/issues/1252) for updates and read more about the [build process](./build-process) to understand how a Substrate node is cross-compiled.

 ## Resources